What a Way to Go!: Shooting

 Except for one scene at Los Angeles Airport, the entire film was shot on the Fox backlot on 73 sets.
 Because of the limited availability of the stars, the movie was shot over 45 days, which was considered short for a movie of this scale.

 The swimming pool set in the Pinky Benson sequences is the same set (with some minor redressing) used for Something's Got to Give.

 MacLaine was quoted as saying that she was happy to work with "Edith Head with a $500,000 budget, 72 hairstyles to match the gowns, and a $3.5-million gem collection loaned by Harry Winston of New York.
 Pretty good perks, I'd say."

 Reception

 Box office performance

 What a Way to Go! premiered on May 12, 1964, and grossed $11,180,531 at the U.S. box office, earning $6.10 million in the United States.

 According to Fox records, the film needed to earn $8.5 million in film rentals to break even and made $9.09 million, meaning it made a profit.

 Film critics

 Contemporary reviews were mixed, ranging from raves to pans.
 James Powers of the Hollywood Reporter called the film "hard to define, but easy to recommend...a dazzler".
 Variety labelled it a "big, gaudy, gimmicky comedy which continually promises more than it delivers by way of wit and/or bellylaffs."
-John Simon of The New Leader, who was noted for his frequently scathingly uncomplimentary reviews, wrote "The mildest thing that can be said about this film is that it is an abomination".
+John Simon of The New Leader wrote "The mildest thing that can be said about this film is that it is an abomination".
 FilmInk said Cummings was "great fun".